khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

 * Disables a GPU on per slot basis
 * Recommended for those who run Kepler GPUs with Maxwell, Pascal or Turing

-* Disables a GPU on per slot basis